-Why is Important to Visit Tooth Time Twice a Year?
+Dentist in New Braunfels: Why is so Important to Visit Twice a Year?

 Few people like sitting in the dentist's chair, but making regular appointments with your dentist guarantees your teeth stay in tip-top condition.
 The American Dental Association recommends you visit your dentist at least once a year, but making six-monthly appointments prevents a whole host of oral-related problems from developing, such as tooth decay and gum disease.
 Here are five reasons why you should visit your dentist every six months.